The Pointer Sisters: Later years

 In November 2011, the Pointer Sisters toured Australia and played one gig in New Zealand with a lineup consisting of Ruth, Sadako Johnson and Issa; the last-named was a last-minute and presumably temporary replacement for Anita, who did not feel up to travel due to an unnamed health concern.
 Ruth, Sadako Johnson and Issa were the personnel for a February 11, 2012 Pointer Sisters concert in Metairie, Louisiana.
 At the July 6, 2012 Essence Fest show in New Orleans, Anita had rejoined the group, the lineup for that concert being Ruth, Anita and Sadako Johnson.

 In an August 2012 interview Ruth stated: "Anita has had some health issues recently so we try to give her a break when she needs it.
 When that happens we bring my daughter [Issa] in to fill in for her."
 At a later Pointer Sisters concert, performing with the Columbus Symphony on June 14, 2013 (and filling in for Chaka Khan with a week's notice), the lineup was Anita, Ruth and Issa Pointer.

 The Pointer Sisters were scheduled to play six Australian dates in May and June 2016 with the lineup of Ruth, Issa and Sadako Johnson.
 Media reports indicated that Anita's health issues necessitated her retiring from the group.
 In a February 25, 2016 interview with News.com.au, Ruth said of the Pointer Sisters recent live performance history: "I'm almost inclined to call [the group's live engagements] pop-up engagements, not tours.
 We don't do the tours like we used to do back in the day.
 We'll leave that to the young folks, out on the road in buses for months at a time....We still have a good time, we do a lot of corporate dates, a lot of casinos, special events, fundraisers, that's our audience.
 We're so glad [the Pointer Sisters's songs are] still relevant and people still want to hear them being sung and we love singing them."

 The Pointer Sisters were inducted into the Vocal Group Hall of Fame in 2005.

-The Pointer Sisters' song "Hot Together" was featured as the lead soundtrack in the second trailer to the upcoming 2026 video game Grand Theft Auto VI and will be featured on the soundtrack of the game.